-Scheduling a breakfast or workout with a peer will give you a clear deadline to attain to in the morning, thus giving you a kick-start in the morning!
+Scheduling a breakfast or workout with a peer will give you a clear deadline to attain in the morning, thus giving you a kick-start.

-Start to apply these simple ways in your daily routine, maybe add one of them to your routine every time.
+If you want to know how to get more energy, start to apply these simple ways in your daily routine.
+Maybe add one of them to your routine every month.
 Gradually, you will have more energy throughout the day.
 You will also be more productive and achieve more!

 More Tips to Help You Get More Energy

 - 20 Simple Ways to Bring Positive Energy into Life Right Now

 - Boost Your Morning Motivation with These 30 Refreshing Routines